Skip to content

 Construction waste wood planks recycle in DIY projects

-The boards of a demolished garden shed, broken building planks or the oak flooring of a former pigsty, for example, can be wonderfully transformed into tables and other pieces of furniture.
+For example, the boards of a demolished garden shed, broken building planks or the oak flooring of a former pigsty can be wonderfully processed into tables and other pieces of furniture.
 Thus, the material is further used and does not have to be disposed of.
-You also get great, unique furniture and saves a lot of money through sustainable behavior.
+You also get great unique furniture and saves a lot of money through sustainable behavior.

 10. have unusable construction waste picked up and recycled

-Construction waste, mixed construction waste and other materials from your construction project are now reused by you if possible or sensibly separated has been disposed of.
-The waste can then be collected and recycled by the waste disposal company.
-If the amount of waste is limited, you can of course also take it to the recycling center yourself.
+Construction debris, mixed construction waste and other materials from your construction project are now if possible reused by you or just separated sensibly been.
+The waste can then be collected and recycled by the waste management company.
+If the amount of waste is limited, you can of course take it to the recycling center yourself.

-The mineral building materials are particularly easy to recycle and are then used, for example, as a base for roads or for backfilling railroad embankments.
+The mineral building materials are particularly easy to recycle and are subsequently used, for example, as the subgrade for roads or to backfill railroad embankments.

-Recycle construction waste and reuse it as sustainably as possible!
+Recycle construction waste and reuse as sustainably as possible!

-Now you know how you can save both our planet's resources and your wallet by recycling construction waste and reusing materials.
+Now you know how to save both the planet's resources and your wallet by recycling construction waste and reusing materials.

-Through your sustainable behavior Among other things, you help to save valuable raw materials and resources, such as Energy and waterthat are unavoidable for the production of new building materials.
-At the same time, you reduce your CO2 emissions and of course your ecological footprint.
+Through your sustainable behavior Among other things, you help to save valuable raw materials and resources, such as Energy and waterwhich are unavoidable for the production of new building material.
+At the same time you still reduce your CO2 emission and of course your ecological footprint.

 Do you have any questions, suggestions or other tips for recycling, using, separating or disposing of construction waste?
 Then feel free to write me a comment with your ideas.